 Due to the rapid effect of oxytocin on nerve cells in the brain, and the vast number of oxytocin receptors there, many mental disorders may have a component of oxytocin deficiency.
 Learning and memory may be enhanced by adequate oxytocin levels.
 Oxytocin may relieve difficulties in social situations, and high anxiety might be alleviated by its calming effect.

 In Oxytocin: The Hormone of Healing and Hope, Dr. Kenneth Stoller writes about his personal struggle with grief after the death of his son.
-He was so consumed by loss he was unable to work or to function normally.
+He was so consumed by the loss that he was unable to work or to function normally.
 Using oxytocin brought him relief and allowed him to participate in life again.

 High Blood Pressure and Heart Disease

 As mentioned before, oxytocin relaxes blood vessels by stimulating nitric oxide.
-Dr. Flechas asserts that atherosclerosis, the hardening and narrowing of the arteries, is preventable by adequate nitric oxide production in the blood vessels.
+Dr. Flechas asserts that atherosclerosis (the hardening and narrowing of the arteries) is preventable by adequate nitric oxide production in the blood vessels.
 If oxytocin declines or estrogen levels are lowered, there may be a direct effect on the development of clogged arteries.
 With this in mind, it might be appropriate to rule out oxytocin deficiency before resorting to traditional drug therapies for these conditions.

 Not only is oxytocin released upon orgasm, levels begin to rise as sexual activity begins.
 These increases promote bonding between sexual partners.
 Oxytocin has been used clinically in men for both erectile dysfunction and orgasm and women for inability to achieve orgasm.